In art school we said, “One day we’ll be as good as Pyle or Abbey or J.C. Leyendecker.”

 Ibid., 324.

-Thomas Rockwell, Off His Walls: Selections from the Personal Art Collection of Norman Rockwell (Stockbridge, Mass.: Norman Rockwell Museum, 1991), unpaginated.
+Thomas Rockwell, Off His Walls: Selections from the Personal Art Collection of Norman Rockwell (Stockbridge, MA: Norman Rockwell Museum, 1991), unpaginated.

 Rockwell, Norman Rockwell, 43.